CasRepoClone/SilentEye_FlightController/README.md

 ﻿# SilentEye_FlightController
-> I hate writing readme's but I feel this one might be important
+> I hate writing readme's but I feel this one might be important.
-> LANGUAGE: C

 ## OS
 - Setup is configured for windows 10 using ST provided middlware
+- Language is C

 ## Server
 - st-link-gdb-server for debugging